jmbaquerosanchez/vw-digital-hub/README.md

 ## ✅ Testing & CI

-Due to time limitations, I was only able to write unit tests for the most basic components in the design system folder.
+Due to time limitations, I was only able to write unit tests for the most basic components in the design system project.
 The environment was configured using **Vitest** and **React Testing Library**.

 Although I aimed to showcase my own development skills, I did make limited use of **AI** (ChatGPT) to help generate some unit tests and to solve specific project configuration issues.
+Also for this readme formatting.
 All other code was written manually.

 For **CI/CD**, I set up basic workflows using **GitHub Actions**: